Three teens and a 20-year-old charged after crime spree in Columbia, SC police say

 One incident happened shortly before midnight on June 9, according to the release.

-In the 4200 block of Grand Street, police said the four men demanded keys to a 2020 Chevy Equinox from a male victim.
+In the 4200 block of Grand Street, the four men demanded keys to a 2020 Chevrolet Equinox from a male victim, police said.

 Officers recovered the stolen SUV a short time later in the 3400 block of West Avenue, according to the release.
-That’s less than a mile from where the Chevy was stolen.
+That’s less than a mile from where the Chevrolet was stolen.

 June 16